vs0018/bamazon/README.md

 # bamazon
 bamazon Node app - Week Twelve

-This is a simple inventory add using Node.js and MySQL
+This is a simple inventory app using Node.js and MySQL

-Users can browse the store inventory and purchase items if they wish
+Users can browse the virtual store inventory and purchase items if they wish

 If the user purchases items, the MySQL DB inventory is automatically updated